OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

         <WebApplicationScope>files.read.all</WebApplicationScope>
     </WebApplicationScopes>```

-1. Replace the placeholder “{application_ID}” in the markup with the Application ID that you copied when you registered your add-in.
+1. Replace the placeholder “{application_GUID here}” in the markup with the Application ID that you copied when you registered your add-in.
 This is the same ID you used in for the ClientID and Audience in the web.config.

     >Note:
     >